-The number 1 question every new dog owner has when they bring their new family member home is when is best to incorporate puppy socialisation into the process.
+The number one question every new dog owner has when they bring their new family member home is when is best to incorporate puppy socialisation into the process.

-Before we address the question- it is an absolute must that your puppy is fully vaccinated before you introduce your puppy to other dogs.
+Before we address the question - it is an absolute must that your furry friend is fully vaccinated before you introduce them to other dogs.
 Your dog will generally receive their vaccinations in 3 visits.
 The last visit will complete their vaccinations for a full year.

-Please consult with your vet to ensure your dog has received all their vaccinations before introducing them to other dogs.
+Please consult with your vet to ensure your dog has received all their vaccinations before introducing them to others.

-There is a very small window of opportunity in which you should socialise your puppy and it is very important that you do so during this period or you simply miss out!
+There is a very small window of opportunity in which you should socialise your little pal and it is very important that you do so during this period or you simply miss out!

-Dog behaviouralists will vary in their opinion of the exact weeks however they all generally agree that the puppy socialisation period falls within 12-16 weeks of the age.
+Dog behaviourists will vary in their opinion of the exact weeks however they all generally agree that the puppy socialisation period falls within 12-16 weeks of the age.

-Of course each puppy will vary however, we urge you to ensure that you commence socialising your puppy within this age bracket.
+Of course each dog will vary however, we urge you to ensure that you commence socialising your new friend within this age bracket.

 We all know why it is important.
-What we don't consider is well what if we don't socialise our puppy and this is where we realise just how important socliasation is.
-Without good socialization, your puppy will likely be shy and skittish and with experience, your puppy is likely to learn that going on the offensive can drive away the things that frighten him or her which then eliminates their fear.
+What we don't consider is well what if we don't socialise our dog and this is where we realise just how important socialisation is.
+Without this, your companion will likely be shy and skittish and with experience, your dog is likely to learn that going on the offensive can drive away the things that frighten him or her which then eliminates their fear.

-The problem? your puppy develops into an adult that is aggressive, lunging, barking and snapping at other dogs or humans.
-You may be thinking perhaps "those" dogs are just aggressive full stop however, aggression is always a response to a trigger and most of the time that trigger is fear.
+The problem?
+Your dog into an adult that is aggressive, lunging, barking and snapping at other dogs or humans.
+You may be thinking perhaps "those" dogs are just aggressive full stop, however, aggression is always a response to a trigger and most of the time that trigger is fear.

-There are no guarantees in life, so we can’t promise you that high-quality early socialization will prevent a hundred percent of behavior problems a hundred percent of the time.
+There are no guarantees in life, so we can’t promise you that high-quality early puppy socialisation will prevent a hundred percent of behavior problems a hundred percent of the time.
 But the odds of trouble do go way, way down.

 How can I safely socialise my puppy?

 So now you know how important it is to expose your puppy to the wonderful world around them.
 The next step is simple - take them out, take them everywhere.

-Expose your puppy to new surroundings, the park, the cafe, the dog beach, puppy school, when they’re at their dog and puppy washing session - you get the picture!
+Expose your furry friend to new surroundings, the park, the cafe, the dog beach, puppy school, when they’re at their dog and puppy washing session - you get the picture!

-This also may sound a little silly and I'm sure it hasn't crossed your mind but introduce your puppy to everyone.
+This also may sound a little silly and I'm sure it hasn't crossed your mind but introduce them to everyone.
 Let men, women, children of all types pat your dog and interact with your dog.
-This will ensure your puppy grows up to be comfortable with all types of people.
-I am sure you know of at least one or two dogs that is fearful of men or children.
+This will ensure your little friend grows up to be comfortable with all types of people.
+I am sure you know of at least one or two dogs that are fearful of men or children.
 This may have been because of an incident.
 It is easy to assume this however, it can also be out of fear.
-If your puppy isn't familiar with this type of person, the unknown is "scary".
+If your furry friend isn't familiar with this type of person, the unknown is "scary".

-Your puppy should also meet other dogs and puppies who you know are friendly and healthy.
+Your dog should also meet other dogs and puppies who you know are friendly and healthy.
 A well-run puppy school or doggy day care is the perfect controlled space to do this.
-Avoid socialising your dog in an uncontrolled environment where you do not know the other dogs temperaments.
+Avoid socialising your dog in an uncontrolled environment where you do not know the other dogs’ temperaments.
 A negative experience can have the opposite effect.

 For more information or guidance, please feel free to contact us at www.welovedogz.com.au or 1300 606 601.

-We would be more than happy to discuss your puppy's needs and work with your Puppy pre-school or trainer to help your dog develop into a healthy adult.
+We would be more than happy to discuss your companion’s needs and work with your puppy pre-school or trainer to help your dog develop into a healthy adult.

 We Love Dogz Outdoor Doggy Day Care